aluminates/ollama-RAG/README.md

-# Ollama RAG Intructions to Run:
+# CLI Ollama RAG Intructions to Run:

 Make sure you have Visual Build Tools and gcc installed beforehand.